 Traders and investors watch something called “short interest” to track short selling in stocks:

-- Short interest: The total number of shares that investors have sold short but have not yet covered (or repurchased).
+- Short interest refers to the total number of shares that investors have sold short but have not yet covered (or repurchased)

 - High short interest means many investors believe the stock price will fall.

-- If the price rises unexpectedly, investors rush to cover their shorts, pushing the stock price even higher.
+- If the price rises unexpectedly, investors may rush to cover their short positions, pushing the stock price even higher.

-- If the price falls as expected, short sellers will also start covering to lock in profits.
+- If the price falls as expected, short sellers may also start covering their positions to lock in profits.

 Monitoring short interest can help predict sudden price moves due to short covering, either from panic buying or profit-taking.